 The Daily Calm App is free to download and it offers a small amount of free content, though buying the subscription is the best way to access all of the guided meditations offered in the soothing voice of Tamara Levitt. $12.99/month

-I subscribe to the DailyOm newsletter and find their reminders for self-care and mindfulness to be well-written, relevant and helpful.
+I subscribe to the DailyOm newsletter and find their reminders for self-care and mindfulness to be well-written, relevant, and helpful.

-Also helpful is the large variety of courses that can be tailored to skill-level and/or topic.
+Also helpful is the large variety of courses that can be tailored to skill level and/or topic.
 Check out the course 60 Meditations for Greater Happiness offering 60 lessons at a sliding pay scale.

-Omstars offers a huge library of meditation, yoga and wellness classes to its members.
+Omstars offers a huge library of meditation, yoga, and wellness classes to its members.
 Co-founded by one of my favorite yoga instructors Kino MacGregor, Omstars is my go-to for calm every day and especially in periods of upheaval. $14.99/month.

-Written by spiritual medium Rebecca Rosen and available on Kindle (or help keep your favorite local bookstore in business by ordering a physical copy online!), this book offers 10 steps to “ignite your life”.
+Written by spiritual medium Rebecca Rosen and available on Kindle (or help keep your favorite local bookstore in business by ordering a physical copy from Bookshop!), “Awaken the Spirit Within” offers 10 steps to “ignite your life”.
 But it’s the meditations that really spoke to me.

 I have given this book to more people than I can count on both hands, and I revisit it whenever I’m feeling down.
 I am currently working through the steps again!